CSC207-2022F-UofT/course-project-bill-gates/README.md

 ## Issues

 - We have utilized issues in conjunction with pull requests.
-- For each bug fix, feature request, or other improvements, we firstly submit an issue outline the initiations and initial design of the problem, and then start working on the problem.
-We distributed assignees to assure that there are no conflicts in collaboration.
+- For each bug fix, feature request, or other improvements, we firstly submit an issue to outline the need to fix this problem and an initial solution of the problem, and then start working on the problem.
+We distributed assignees to ensure that there are no conflicts in collaboration.
 We also utilized labels and projects to better mange our progress and works.
 - After getting done with some codes and completing a draft, we will make a pull request about this.
 The pull request will be connected to the issue.
 - Then, after merging the pull request into main, the issue will be automatically closed.